stormtracks/btcsuite-notes/btcsim/actorcomm.md

 [reference utxo]
 (https://bitcoin.org/en/developer-guide#block-chain-overview)

-*Notes about only the two core files actor and comm*
+*Notes about only the two core files actor and comm, all the methods listed here are called from within the file*

 ### actor.go